leomastakusuma/Dealer/Gateway/README.md

-# RESTful Applications with Zend Framework [Example]
+Application Dealer built with Rest and Zend Framework 1
-Application dealer